 - Early intervention and support

 - Preventative services

 - Health and well being centres

 - 24/7 mental health centres

-7 community midwifery teams support all women, provide assessments in first 6 months of pregnancy regarding any issues infrastructure

-Collaborative working with partners Transport
+- Collaborative working with partners

+- Transport infrastructure

+- Regional Carers

+Strategy, increased

-Regional Carers Strategy, increased support to unpaid Carers.
+support to unpaid

+Carers.

-Armed Forces Covenant
+- Armed Forces

+Covenant

-Continuous engagement
+- Continuous engagement

-at home, safeguarding issues, etc. They also work in tandem with health visiting and the public health team and specialized nurses in the team that specialize in motivational behavioural change.
+Pembrokeshire in response to recommendations in a Welsh Government report on tackling health inequalities experienced by black, Asian and minority ethnic communities.
+The community development outreach workers will develop close links with local authorities, third sector organisations and community groups to raise awareness and understanding of the Test Trace Protect (TTP) process and the COVID-19 vaccination roll-out programme.
+The team will ensure wider health messages are culturally accessible and support minority ethnic communities to have a greater understanding of their rights and access to health care.
+7 community midwifery teams support all women, provide assessments in first 6 months of pregnancy regarding any issues at home, safeguarding issues, etc. They also work in tandem with health visiting and the public health team and specialized nurses in the team that specialize in motivational behavioural change.
 Effect of loneliness - community midwives have laptops and phones to facilitate faceto face assessment and support and are available 24/7 supported by the maternity teams in the Obstetric Units in GGH and BGH.